 Hand, foot and mouth disease (HFMD) is caused by enteroviruses which has many strains.
 The disease mostly affects young babies and children aged less than five years old.
 It usually occurs all year round, but is most commonly found in the rainy season with its cold and dampness.
 Hand, foot and mouth disease is usually a minor illness and can be cured.
 In rare cases, when there are other health complications, the disease can be fatal and cause deaths.

-onset of the disease, the infected child will have nasal mucus, pain in the mouth, and a sore throat, while babies will also refuse to drink the mother’s breast milk.
-An examination in the mouth will find red spots or clear fluid within them on the membrane around the mouth, tongue, and gums.
+People who are infected will suffer from fever while small children may suffer from high fever.
+One or two days after the onset of the disease, the infected child will experience a sore throat, being able to eat less with babies also refusing to drink the mother’s breast milk.
+On examining the mouth, one will find red spots or clear fluid on the membrane around the mouth and tongue.
 The child will have a rash on their hands and feet.
-The red spots will turn into blister and popped open.
-Eventually, the symptoms will improve and the disease will be cured by itself within 7–10 days.
+The red spots will turn into blisters, pop open and eventually dry up, usually leaving no marks.
+The symptoms should improve and the disease cured by itself within 7–10 days.

 With best wishes by Samitivej Hospital

 The First Class Honors M.D., Faculty of Medicine, Chulalongkorn University, 2004.